CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 ```
 /// type=SS, id=e0ba2648-fa49-45b0-b775-47fb6405b601, answer=[3]

-Remove the statement `use Math\Geometry;` on line 4 of `Main.php`.
+Remove the statement `use Math\Geometry;` on line 4 of `main.php`.
 Execute the program.
 What is its output?

  - It prints `10`.